 Headache Triggers

 Identifying what triggers your lack of sleep headaches is also key to experiencing lasting relief.
 If you notice that stress or anxiety is keeping you from getting a good night’s sleep, then try to focus on reducing your stress levels before bed.
 Relaxation techniques, yoga, and talk therapy can help you reduce stress levels.
-If you feel a headache coming on, you may try relaxing in a dark and quiet room.
+If you feel a little sleep headache coming on, you may try relaxing in a dark and quiet room.

 Chiropractic Care